 Monday and Saturday night performances include special accommodations for the deaf, blind and visually impaired.
 This includes sign language performances and audio descriptions of the action on stage.
 Special listening devices are required for the audio experience and may be checked out at the souvenir stand located outside Gate #1.

 Contact Lindsey R. Grabish, Director of Audience Experience, at [email protected] to learn more about interpretive performances.

 The Muny has a nurse on duty during every performance.
 If you require medical assistance, please locate an usher in blue or a head usher in white.

 The Muny’s evening emergency number is (314) 367-9191.
 Patrons may register their seat location with one of the usher captains before each performance in the event of an emergency.

 A Spotlight on Accessibility

 From the very beginning, The Muny has been committed to making theatre accessible to all, regardless of physical or socioeconomic ability.
 From wheelchair pushers to free seats to interpretive services and more, you hopefully have witnessed this mission in action.
 These unique, free services give all patrons the opportunity to experience every production from the comfort of their own seat.
-We are proud of our commitment to accessibility, thrilled to share this through-the-years glimpse at the services The Muny offers and look forward to being back in the theatre soon.
+We are proud of our commitment to accessibility, thrilled to share this through-the-years glimpse at the services The Muny offers.